FIFA Fast Facts

 (CNN)Here is a look at FIFA (Fédération Internationale de Football Association), international soccer's governing body and organizer of global tournaments including the World Cup.
-The US Justice Department is conducting a criminal probe of the organization, investigating allegations of widespread bribery, fraud and other offenses.
+The US Justice Department is conducting an ongoing criminal probe of the organization, investigating allegations of widespread bribery, fraud and other offenses.

 Other Facts: